The best laptops for battery life in 2026: our top picks

 This test gives us a decent idea of how long you can expect a laptop to last on a single charge while browsing the web.
 More importantly, it gives us a standard metric we can use to see how laptops stack up against each other in terms of power efficiency.

-That's how my team and I know that the new MacBook Pro 16-inch M4 Pro is currently one of the best laptops for battery life: it lasted nearly 21 hours (20:46) in our battery test, beating out every other consumer-grade laptop we've tested so far.
+That's how my team and I know that the latest MacBook Pro 16-inch M4 Pro is currently one of the best laptops for battery life: it lasted nearly 21 hours (20:46) in our battery test, beating out every other consumer-grade laptop we've tested so far.
 The Dell XPS 13 (20:51) isn't far behind, making it our second most recommended laptop if battery life is what matters most to you.

 However, keep in mind that battery life fluctuates based on several factors, including what you're doing and how your laptop is configured.
 So while I stand by the numbers in this list, your own battery life with these laptops will vary!